clarkezone/clarkezone.github.io/_posts/2018-12-14-animated-vector-graphics-using-windows_ui_composition.md

 	shape.Offset({ 300.0f, 0.0f, 1.0f });
 ```

-For this example, we are going to use Direct2D to create a custom path.
-Specifically, we will use a ```ID2D1GeometrySink``` to help construct the path using line segments of different types.
-Let's create a D2D factory object and a variable to hold the pth geometry:
+Since we are using Direct2D to create our custom path, we need to use an object that implements ```ID2D1GeometrySink``` to help construct the path using line segments of different types.
+To get one of those fancy geometrySinks, we need to first create a ```ID2D1Factory``` and a smart pointer to hold the path geometry:

 ```c++
 	com_ptr<ID2D1Factory> d2dFactory;